deephaven-examples/app-mode-init-groovy/README.md

 * `data/app.d` - The app mode directory.
 Deephaven expects this to contain at least one `*.app` file.
 * `data/app.d/app.app` - The app mode config file.
 This defines what type of script to run on launch.
 * `data/app.d/init.groovy` - The Groovy script to run on launch.
 * `docker-compose.yml` - The docker-compose file for the application.
-This is mostly the same as the [Deephaven docker-compose file](https://raw.githubusercontent.com/deephaven/deephaven-core/main/containers/groovy-examples/docker-compose.yml), but with modifications to run app mode, specifically the `-Ddeephaven.application.dir=/app.d` flag being set on the `grpc-api`.
+This is mostly the same as the [Deephaven docker-compose file](https://raw.githubusercontent.com/deephaven/deephaven-core/main/containers/groovy-examples/docker-compose.yml), but with modifications to run app mode, specifically the `-Ddeephaven.application.dir=/app.d` flag being set on the `server` image.

 ### High level overview